Steady Try For Free

 4. 4One actionable coaching note.

 It also sees the previous week's review so it can escalate emerging patterns rather than repeating itself.
+And it draws on your coaching notebook — months of accumulated observations about how you respond to training, what motivates you, and what your tendencies are.

 At the end of each 4-week block, you get a strategic assessment: